Dreaming of the Sun: Starting a Herb Garden

 Medicinal qualities: Lemon balm is cooling, aromatic, relaxing, and uplifting - and has antiviral properties to boot.
 It's got a light lemony flavor and makes a delicious tea, tincture or glycerite.

-Growing conditions: One of the best things about lemon balm is that can grow in a wide range of conditions - I have plants thriving in nearly full shade and in different types of soil.
 Once you plant lemon balm, it will be with you forever.
-It's incredibly good at self-seeding and may pop up in different spots in your garden.
+It's a perennial that's incredibly good at self-seeding, and may pop up in different spots in your garden.
 This isn't necessarily a bad thing, if you ask me, given how useful and tasty it is.
-Just keep a close eye on it and dig up spreading roots and extra plants as needed (bonus, you can replant those extras and give them to friends!).
+Just keep a close eye on it and dig up spreading root runners and extra plants as needed (bonus, you can pot up those extras and give them to friends!).

 How to harvest: Lemon balm tastes wonderful at all stages of growth, but it's most potent for medicine making just before flowering.
 Just snip off the top thirds of the aerial parts - don't worry, it'll grow back!